haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

  * Thorough understanding
  * discoverability

-We will leave thorough understanding to the time to deal with, and we will discoverability.
+We will leave thoroughf understanding to the time to deal with, and we will discuss discoverability.

 ## Optimizing for discoverability
 The questions, indeed, are: